Frequently Asked Questions

 services/messagebirdService.js

-syntax in our controllers, simplifying asynchronous code flow.
+syntax in your controllers, simplifying asynchronous code flow.
 The standardmessages.create

-endpoint is used, passing the list of recipients directly in therecipients
+endpoint passes the recipient list directly in therecipients

 Now, let's create the Express route and controller to expose our broadcast functionality via a REST API endpoint.